KLeeDE/PUS2020_KLee/HW13/README.md

 1 - What the homework was about in your own words

 This homework is about "Iceptionism" using Convolutional Neural Networks in images.
-The results show how to generate Deep Dream (with Caffe) images from user-supplied photos using Google's pretrained Inception neural network.
+By using Google's pretrained Inception neural network, the results show how to generate Deep Dream (with Caffe) images from user-supplied photos.
-This techinique gives sense of the level of abstraction that a layer has achived in its understanding of images.
+This techinique provides information about the level of abstraction

 ![original](https://user-images.githubusercontent.com/60155597/101865499-6f890e00-3b44-11eb-800d-016345ab78af.jpg)